code-dot-org/dance-party/README.md

 ### Additional build notes

-It appears that Node 8.15.0 should be used.
-Notably, `canvas 1.6.13` requires this.
+Node 14.17.1 or higher should be used.
 This can be achieved by running:
 ```
-nvm use v8.15.0
+nvm use v14.17.1
 ```

 It also appears that Python 2.7 should be used and must be available for installing `node-gyp`.
 Techniques may vary, but this worked in one situation: